Despite JSON's popularity, XML (Extensible Markup Language) remains critical

 How do I format XML with namespaces correctly?

-xmlns:prefix="URI"), so formatters preserve them while indenting.
+are attributes (xmlns:prefix="URI"), so formatters preserve them while indenting.

 Best practices: (1) Declare namespaces on root element unless scoped to specific subtrees.
 (2)